robhowe/intersect/README.md

 ## Installation:

 This is a simple library project utilizing composer.
-To get started, consider running the following commands from the library's base dir:
+To get started, run the following commands from the library's base dir:
 ~~~~
 composer update
 phpunit